WHAT IS THE FASB NOT-FOR-PROFIT ENTITY TEAM, AND WHAT DO THEY DO?

 - Advise on other matters for which the FASB may seek guidance.

-The FASB also has a Not-for-Profit Resource Group.
+The FASB also has a standing Not-for-Profit Resource Group.
 Although the Board and staff may call on resource group members, its members primarily serve as a resource to the NAC.
 From time to time all members or particular types of members (for example, only preparers or only creditors, donors and grantors) are surveyed on matters of interest to the NAC.
 The time requirements generally are light but we do expect and have received a reasonably high rate of participation from these resource group members.
-If you are interested in helping in this way, please contact Ron Bossio at email@example.com or 203-956-5213.More
+If you are interested in serving on the standing NFP resource group, please contact Alicia Posta at firstname.lastname@example.org or 203-956-5207.

 The objective of this project is to reexamine existing standards for financial statement presentation by not-for-profit entities, focusing on improving: